 Have you ever been taking a relaxing bath, only to look up and notice black mold growing on the ceiling?
 Yuck.
 It’s a problem no one wants to deal with, but unfortunately is a common occurrence in bathrooms—especially if your home is located in a moist climate.
-The good news is, you don’t have to live with that mold and mildew forever.
+The good news is, you don’t have to live with that mold forever.
 Find out how to clean black spots in the bathroom with a few supplies and a little elbow grease.

 What Causes Black Mold on a Bathroom Ceiling?